 Problems with Going Meatless

 - Not Getting Enough Vitamin B12 — Deficiency of the B12 vitamin in vegetarians and vegans and can cause fatigue, depression, and delayed healing response.
-You can easily supplement your lack of this essential vitamin with a B12 supplement.
+You can easily supplement your lack of this essential vitamin with a B12, B6 & Folate supplement.

 - Bone Loss — Some people may be concerned that going meatless will cause greater rates of bone loss.
-However, a study comparing vegans and omnivores found that bone loss was great among the omnivores and that bone loss was association with corticosteroid use and high intake of animal protein.
+However, a study on vegetarianism, bone loss, fracture, and vitamin D comparing vegans and omnivores found that bone loss was great among the omnivores and that bone loss was association with corticosteroid use and high intake of animal protein.